explodersname/BadWordBlocker/README.md

   ban: 0
   resetafterkick: true # reset violations after kick (this disables banning if kick-count is lower)
 ```
+## Disclaimer
+I have wrote variants of the "N-Word" and other offensive words.
+I wasn't using them to refer to anyone/anything in an offensive matter nor was I saying that there isn't a use case for it where it isn't offensive.
+If you feel offended at all then I am sorry, please accept this appology and go on with your day.

 ## 🙋‍ Contribution
 Feel free to contribute if you have ideas or found an issue.